SwedFred/Hotfolder2Database/README.md

 I can't really think of any real life use of this program but I didn't anything to show on my Git and I needed an example prompto! :)

+Icons made by Pixel perfect and Smashicons from www.flaticon.com

 // Fredrik Arvidsson